 Any individual who has a documented disability, which might interfere with his or her ability to fully participate in a class, may be eligible for accommodations.
 Feel free to contact the instructors as soon as possible or contact Access Ability Services located on campus in Student Support Center (HUB), Room 140 or call 360-538-4099.
-(See COVID-19 information).
+(See Website for remote options).
 Any information regarding disability will be kept confidential.